 5. State Grounds for Agreement Termination

-There are instances that one party breaches from the conditions that are being agreed upon in the formal document.
+There are instances that one party breaches from the conditions that are being agreed upon in the simple agreement.
 And being not able to comply with the conditions is a ground for termination.
 Make sure to let both parties know about this with a clear understanding and let them agree to meet on the same ground.

 6. Finalize and Revise